 Children’s Optometrist Toowoomba

-Our optometrists specialise in helping with some of the most complex of visual problems, such as those brought about by conditions such as autism, dyslexia and problems with reading.
+Our optometrists are experienced in helping with some of the most complex of visual problems, such as those brought about by conditions such as autism, dyslexia and problems with reading.
 One in 5 children suffer from an undetected vision problem.
 Many of these conditions can be picked up in children at an early age.

 It is important to book children in for a child’s optometry appointment if a parent is at all concerned with their vision development.